koopa31/Svetlana_documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Svetlana's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Svetlana** is a Napari plugin developed in Python, dedicated to the classification of segmentation masks.
+It has mainly been developed for biological imaging, but it can be applied to any kind of segmented image.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The classifier is based on light-weight convolutional neural networks and is efficient with few annotations.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.